Square Online is a fantastic choice if you’re looking for an ecommerce platform to help bring your business to the internet.

 The next stage is to start making your website your own.
 You can change around the colors and fonts to suit your business, as well as add customer review sections, for example.

-As we mentioned above, Square Online Store doesn't provide you with huge amounts of customization options – head to Wix or Squarespace for those – so this step shouldn’t take too long.
+As we mentioned above, Square Online doesn't provide you with huge amounts of customization options – head to Wix or Squarespace for those – so this step shouldn’t take too long.

 Step 3: Add your products

 You’ll then need to start adding the products you hope to sell on your website.

 Square Online allows you to bulk-upload products, and to have multiple product variations (to allow for sizing and color options, for example).
 This means that the whole process shouldn’t be very labor intensive.

 Step 4: Choose a domain name